sh-dv/hat.sh/docs/docs.md

 ### Sharing Decryption Passwords

 Sharing decryption password can be done using a safe end-to-end encrypted messaging app.
-It's recommended to use a _Disappearing Messages_ feature, and to delete the password after the recepient has decrypted the file.
+It's recommended to use a _Disappearing Messages_ feature, and to delete the password after the recipient has decrypted the file.

 > Never choose the same password for different files.